waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Team Assets: KIMCHI (Poison resists Fighting), Blarney (Sudowoodo).
 - Note: Poliwrath is Water/Fighting.
 GNEISS and Calcifer are weak to Water.
 - Plan: Train KIMCHI to Lv21+ for evolution into Gloom.
 Use Sleep Powder and Grass moves against Poliwrath.
 KIMCHI reached Lv18 at Turn 7171 and learned Sleep Powder.
-- Battle Status (Turn #7203): Primeape defeated.
+- Battle Status (Turn #7205): Primeape defeated.
 Poliwrath is asleep.
 KIMCHI (Lv18) is at 12/45 HP.
-Strategy: Switching to Calcifer (Lv35) while Poliwrath is asleep to finish the battle with Headbutt.
-Calcifer is holding a Bitter Berry for Dynamic Punch insurance.
+Strategy: Switching to Calcifer (Lv35) while Poliwrath is asleep.
+Calcifer (36/96 HP) will use Headbutt to chip away at Poliwrath.

 # Tile Mechanics
 - FLOOR: Traversable.